OnChainWin/ocw/README.md

-# OCW: On-Chain Win Platform is a blockchain-based raffle and reward distribution platform connecting users with various types of prize draws through smart contracts on Ethereum.
+# OCW: On-Chain Win Platform is a blockchain-based raffle and reward distribution platform connecting users with various types of prize draws through smart contracts on Base & Scroll.

 ## What It Does